 Version select#

-Let users switch between different documentation versions with a dropdown selector.
-The user will select a version, and the theme will redirect them to the corresponding page in a different version.
+Let users switch between different documentation versions using a dropdown selector.
+When users select a version, the theme automatically redirects them to the corresponding page.

-The validation and preparation are done at Sphinx build time for better error handling.
+Validation and preparation happen at Sphinx build time for better error handling

-Prevents 404 errors if page for a version doesn’t exist.
+Prevents 404 errors when a page doesn’t exist in a target version

 Organize Sphinx documentation for multiple versions#

-Manage both source files (.rst, .md) and built website files (.html, .css) across versions.
-Choose a strategy that matches your project’s complexity.
+You’ll manage both source files (.rst, .md) and built website files (.html, .css) across versions.
+Choose a strategy that fits your project’s needs.

 Note